GoFundMe: Nonprofit pages

-In October 2025, KGO-TV reported that GoFundMe had set up pages for 1.4 million nonprofit organizations without consulting with the nonprofits themselves.
+In October 2025, KGO-TV reported that GoFundMe had set up pages for 1.4 million nonprofit organizations without consulting with the nonprofits themselves or informing them.
 The organizations are able to claim these pages or unpublish them from the site.
+These actions raised concerns about transparency, donor trust, and crowding-out of direct donations.

+In late October 2025, GoFundMe apologized for its actions and announced a change in policy that precluded future recurrence.
+The National Council of Nonprofits publicly addressed GoFundMe's apology saying they were "pleased with GoFundMe’s openness and self-reflection", while still calling the original actions "a breach of trust".

 Notable projects

 Medical fundraising

 GoFundMe has described itself as the "leader in online medical fundraising".
 One in three campaigns is intended to raise funds for medical costs, with about 250,000 campaigns for a total of $650 million in contributions each year.
 This is partly attributed to the inadequacies of the U.S. healthcare system in which GoFundMe is used to bridge the gap.

 CEO Rob Solomon has said: "When we started in 2010, it wasn't purposefully set up and built to be a substitute for medical insurance.
 We weren't ever set up to be a health care company and we still are not.
 But over time, people have used GoFundMe for the most important issues they are faced with."
 He added that the large medical fundraising is the result of severe problems in his country's healthcare system, saying: "The system is terrible [...] there are people who are not getting relief from us or from the institutions that are supposed to be there.
 We shouldn't be the solution to a complex set of systemic problems."